gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 ### How it looks in a Dataset

-Our Apache Spark Dataset will work after the problem class is wrappaed in the `WrapperBean` type.
+Our Apache Spark Dataset will finally work after the problem class is wrapped in the `WrapperBean` type.
 A sample code will look like this:

 ```java